 Watch Steph Curry Talk To J. Cole Before The Golden State Warriors Play The Charlotte Hornets

+Watch Steph Curry Talk To J. Cole Before The Golden State Warriors Played The Charlotte Hornets

-The Golden State Warriors will take their 11-1 record into Charlotte, North Carolina, on Sunday night to play the Hornets.
+The Golden State Warriors lost to the Charlotte Hornets 106-102 in North Carolina on Sunday.

-Their record is not only the best in the Western Conference, but it's the best record in the entire NBA.
+The loss dropped the Warriors to 11-2 on the season, but they still have the best record in the entire NBA.

+The Hornets advanced to an 8-7 record in their first 15 games with the win.

 Before the game, Steph Curry was seen talking to famous rapper J. Cole, and the video of them talking can be seen in a tweet that is embedded below from the Twitter account of the Warriors.